 Early in the pandemic, my drinking changed.
 Our 20-something daughter fled New York and moved back home, bringing Brooklyn cocktail culture with her.
 Mules, Manhattans, margaritas, martinis — my beer-or-wine routine was pleasantly upended.
 But despite a half century of (mostly) sensible drinking experience, hangovers suddenly became more frequent.

 Our family wasn’t drinking alone.
-During the pandemic, 14 percent of older adults reported drinking more, according to a national survey by University of Michigan researchers.
+During the early days of the pandemic, 14 percent of older adults reported drinking more, according to a national survey by University of Michigan researchers.
 (However, 27 percent drank less, possibly because work-related and social drinking became less frequent.)
 Of those ages 50 to 80 who do drink, 23 percent downed three or more drinks in a typical session.

 That’s unhealthy for anyone.
 But it’s especially unhealthy for people our age because we can’t process alcohol — or deal with its effects — as well as we used to, says Alexis Kuerbis, an associate professor at Hunter College of the City University of New York, who has studied alcohol and other substance use among older people.